WaffleIngester/WC-SARS/README.md

-## WC-SARS
+# WC-SARS
----

 WC-SARS is a program which acts as a gameserver for the video game [Super Animal Royale](https://animalroyale.com "Super Animal Royale website").
 If you haven't played it before, then you should give it a try.

-A lot of features are missing and may or may not be implemented in the future.
-If you try and make sense of anything going on you will surely cry-- but that's OK because if you head empty everything is OK!
+Many features are mising and may or may not be added in the future.

----
 # Required Files
 There are a few important files required for the program to run.
 Some are found in the same location as the `WC-SARS.exe` executable, while others are found in a subfolder of this location known as `datafiles`.
-If the `datafiles` folder does not exist, you can simply create it in the correct location and place the required files within.
+If this folder doesn't exist, you can simply create in in the correct location and place the files within.

-## Config
+## Server Config
-> NOTE: `config.json` must be placed in the same folder as `WC-SARS.exe`.
+*NOTE: `server-config.txt` must be placed in the same folder as `WC-SARS.exe`.*

-> Presently, there is not a whole lot to the config file.
-For now, the only thing(s) available are `ServerIP` and `ServerPort`.
+(this file is auto-generated if it's not found)

+Properties that the Match's the program makes, will use.
+Some are required, such as `server-ip`, while others like `drink-rate` are for you to mess around if you wish.

+Config generation is currently a bit wonky.
+If a key is not found then the default values is used.
+However the key won't get written back to the file again, so be cautious.

+* `server-ip` `string`
-* `ServerIP` the IP address which the program will attempt to bind to.
+    - IP Address the program will try to bind to.
+    - Defauts to `127.0.0.1` / `localhost`.
+* `server-port` `int`
-* `ServerPort` the port which the program will attempt to bind to.
+    - Port the program will try to bind to.
+    - Defaults to `42896`.
+* `server-key` `string`
+    - Key server uses to verify if clients can connect or not.
+* `use-config-seeds` `bool`
+    - Whether to use the seeds set in the config or randomly generate them on startup.
+    - Defaults to `False`. (**Note:** All seeds default to `0`)
+* `seed-loot` `int`
+    - The seed to use for generating LootItems.
+* `seed-coconuts` `int`
+    - The seed to use for generating Coconuts.
+* `seed-hamsterballs` `int`
+    - The seed to use for generating Hamsterballs.
+* `max-players` `int`
+    - Maximum amount of Players that can join the Match.
+    - Default is `64`.
+* `lobby-time` `float`
+    - The amount of time to spend in lobby (in seconds).
+    - Defualts to `120 seconds`.
+* `molecrates-max` `short`
+    - Maximum amount of Molecrates that can spawn in the match.
+    - Default is `12`.
+* `dart-ticks-max` `int`
+    - Maximum number of dart-ticks a Player can have.
+    - Default is `12`.
+* `dart-tickrate` `float`
+    - Rate (in seconds) at which a Player can take dart damage.
+    - Default is `0.6 seconds`.
+* `dart-poisondmg` `int`
+    - The amount of Poison Damage to do on a dart-tick damage attempt
+    - Default is `9`, but this should be phased out by storing this in the weapon data.
+* `skunkgas-rate` `float`
+    - Rate (in seconds) at which a Player will take skunk gas damage.
+    - Default is `0.6 seconds`, but is currently unused.
+* `heal-per-tick` `float`
+    - The amount of HP to heal a Player while they're drinking.
+    - Default is `4.75 HP`.
+* `drink-rate` `float`
+    - Rate (in seconds) at which a Player can heal at.
+    - Default is `0.5 seconds`.
+* `campfire-heal` `float`
+    - The amount of HP that a Campfire will give during a Campfire heal attempt
+    - Default is `4 HP`.
+* `campfire-heal-rate` `float`
+    - Rate (in seconds) at which a Player can be healed by a Campfire.
+    - Default is `1 second`.
+* `coconut-heal-base` `float`
+    - The amount of HP that a Coconut will give when eaten.
+    - Default is `5 HP`.
+* `safemode` `bool`
+    - Whether the Match should run in "Safemode" or not.
+    - Defaults to `True`, although has no real impact right now.
+* `debugmode` `bool`
+    - Whether or not to run in "Debug Mode"
+    - Defaults to `False`. (does nothing right now)

 ## Player Data
-> NOTE: `player-data.json` must be placed in the same folder as `WC-SARS.exe`.
+*NOTE: `player-data.json` must be placed in the same folder as `WC-SARS.exe`.*
-This file is auto-generated if not found.
+(this file is auto-generated if it's not found)

-> This file was indented to hold the data of all players who may connect to the server.
-Currently, however, it is just a list of players and tags to give them colors built into the game.
+Currently this file just stores a bunch of player PlayFabIDs and whether to set their name to certain colors built into the game itself.

 * `String` `playfabid`
     - This player's PlayFabID.
 * `String` `name`
-    - (UNUSED) This player's name. (may use for resolving names)
+    - **(UNUSED)** This player's name. (may use for resolving names)
 * `Bool` `dev`
     - Makes this user's name dev-name colored (overwrites all other name-colors).
 * `Bool` `mod`